5jt/dyalog-cookbook/manuscript/03_structure.md

 In this chapter, we shall convert a DWS (saved workspace) to some DYALOG scripts and a DYAPP script to assemble an active workspace from them.
 Using scripts to store your source code has many advantages: You can use a traditional source code management system rather than having your code and data stored in a binary blob.
 Changes that you make to your source code are saved immediately, rather than relying on your remembering to save the workspace at some suitable point in your work process.
 Finally, you don't need to worry about crashes in your code or externally called modules which might prevent your from saving your work - or even corruption of the active workspace which might prevent you from saving it.

 A> The _workspace_ (WS) is where the APL interpreter manages all code and all data in memory.
-The Dyalog tracer / debugger has extensive edit-and-continue capabilities, the downside is that these have occasionally these have been known to corrupt the workspace.
+The Dyalog tracer / debugger has extensive edit-and-continue capabilities, the downside is that these have occasionally been known to corrupt the workspace.
 A>
 A>
 A>The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see "The APL Command Line" in the documentation for details.